dfelinto/blender-manual/manual/getting_started/configuration/introduction.rst

 If you do not have a middle mouse button, you can enable :menuselection:`Preferences --> Input --> Mouse --> Emulate 3 Button Mouse`.
-This allows you to hold the :kbd:`Alt`  or :kbd:`OS` key while dragging with the mouse, to orbit.
+This allows you to hold the :kbd:`Alt`  or :kbd:`OSKey` key while dragging with the mouse, to orbit.

 See :doc:`Input Preferences </editors/preferences/input>` for details.